enderandpeter/win-a2enmod/README.md

 ***********
 	a2ensite
-Show information about enabled and disabled sites
+Show information about enabled and disabled sites.

 	a2ensite mysite
 Enables the site defined in the file mysite.conf.
 If it’s not in the sites-available folder, look for it in the current directory and move it to the sites-enabled folder.